 Parents and students should believe that school is being held in-person unless otherwise notified.
 Should parents or students be notified of a weather-related closure, the superintendent will either announce a Snow Day (to be made up at the end of the school year) or that classes will be held remotely with synchronous and asynchronous instruction in an eLearning day.

 Information on eLearning days can be found on the website under the Curriculum Department .

-When heavy snow or extremely cold temperatures are predicted, superintendents in neighboring school districts begin planning as early as 4:30 a.m. the morning of, or sometimes even the night before a storm.
+When heavy snow or extremely cold temperatures are predicted, superintendents in neighboring school districts begin planning in the early morning hours of, and sometimes even the night before a storm.
 Communication is maintained with District 70's bus company representatives and the district's maintenance/snow removal crews as well.

 Please understand that there are many factors that go into making the final decision because D70 understands canceling school may be inconvenient for students and parents, as well as teachers and staff.

 The decision involves: